wp-plugins/rs-feedburner/readme.txt

 = What options do I need to fill in? =

-After you sign up for a FeedBurner account, just fill in your FeedBurner feed address, and click *Save Settings*.
+After you sign up for a FeedBurner or FeedPress account, just fill in your new FeedBurner or FeedPress feed address, and click *Save Settings*.
 That's all!
 After that it will work.

-Optional: If you have a FeedBurner feed setup for your comments, you can enter that as well, and your comment feed will automatically be redirected too.
+Optional: If you have a FeedBurner or FeedPress feed setup for your comments, you can enter that as well, and your comment feed will automatically be redirected too.

 = You do great work...can I hire you? =

 Absolutely...go to my [WordPress Consulting](http://www.redsandmarketing.com/web-design/wordpress-consulting/ "WordPress Consulting") page for more information.

 == Changelog ==

+= 1.4.6 =
+*released 03/21/15*

+* Added support for FeedPress, a FeedBurner alternative.
+* Made various code improvements.

 = 1.4.5 =
 *released 03/06/15*